 You may work off-campus, starting the first day of the term, if you have a valid study permit and you are a full-time international student in a degree, diploma, or certificate program at Langara.
-Full time studies at Langara is considered to be 9 or more credits per term.
+Full-time studies at Langara is considered to be 9 or more credits per term.
 ESL (i.e. LEAP) students are not eligible to work off-campus.

 Hours of work permitted

-Eligible students may work a maximum of 20 hours per week during the regular academic year (September to April) and full-time during scheduled breaks (Summer, Winter, and mid-term breaks).
+Eligible students may work a maximum of 20 hours per week during the regular academic year (September to April) and full-time during scheduled breaks (summer, winter, and mid-term breaks).

-Scheduled Break (for off campus work)
+Scheduled breaks (for off-campus work)

 According to Immigration, Refugees and Citizenship Canada, a scheduled break should not be more than four months consecutively in a calendar year, and eligible students must hold full-time enrollment before and after the scheduled break (i.e. in the previous Spring Semester and the following Fall Semester).

-The reading week, breaks between terms and the summer term are considered scheduled breaks for immigration purposes at Langara, unless otherwise specified.
+The reading week, breaks between terms, and the summer term are considered scheduled breaks for immigration purposes at Langara, unless otherwise specified.